cdlugosch/solarbox_bme280/README.md

 ESP will publish all values via mqtt json message

-Normal loop/deepsleep time is 5 minutes - will increase in case of low battery voltage
+Default loop/deepsleep time is 5 minutes - will increase in case of low battery voltage

 #### Polycrystalline Solar Panel:
 6V 1W -  110x60 166mA